On the Fairness of Normalized p-Means for Allocating Goods and Chores: Introduction

 With an aim to rectify this inherent unfairness of the $p$-mean family, we define the family of ``normalized p-means” objectives, which, by design, makes the scale of values inconsequential.
 Simply put, the goal of this paper is to comprehensively explore the landscape of fairness and efficiency properties of allocations obtained by optimizing the family of normalized $p$-mean objectives.
 The entirety of our findings in this paper can be succinctly distilled in the following message:

-\begin{adjustwidth}{0.5in}{0.5in} \begin{narrowquote} \textit{For agents with additive preferences, optimizing the normalized $p$-mean of utilities or disutilities results in fair and efficient allocations for divisible and indivisible goods, as well as divisible and indivisible chores.} \end{narrowquote} \end{adjustwidth}
+\begin{quote} \textit{For agents with additive preferences, optimizing the normalized $p$-mean of utilities or disutilities results in fair and efficient allocations for divisible and indivisible goods, as well as divisible and indivisible chores.} \end{quote}

-\subsection{Our Contributions.}
+\subsection{Our Contributions}

 Let $\items$ be the set of items we'd like to allocate to $n$ additive agents.
 Let us first define the class of normalized $p$-mean objectives.
 Recall that, for $p \in \mathbb{R}$, the generalized $p$-mean of numbers $s_1, \dots, s_n \geq 0$ is defined as $\mean_p(s_1, s_2, \ldots, s_n) \coloneqq \left( \frac{1}{n} \sum_{i \in [n]} s_i^p\right)^{\frac{1}{p}}$.
 As $p$ approaches $0$ this becomes the geometric mean, for $p=1$ it is the arithmetic mean, for $p=-1$ it is the harmonic mean, if $p$ approaches $-\infty$ it becomes the minimum function, and so on.
 The normalized $p$-mean of utilities of an allocation $\dalloc = (\dalloc_1, \dots, \dalloc_n)$ of goods is defined as $\mean_p\left( \frac{v_1(\dalloc_1)}{v_1(\items)}, \allowbreak \ldots \allowbreak, \frac{v_n(\dalloc_n)}{v_n(\items)} \right)$, where $v_i(\dallocy)$ is the value of agent $i$ for goods $\dallocy$.
 Similarly, for the case of chores, the normalized $p$-mean of disutilities is $\mean_p\left( \frac{c_1(\dalloc_1)}{c_1(\items)}, \ldots, \frac{c_n(\dalloc_n)}{c_n(\items)} \right)$, where $c_i(\dallocy)$ is the disutility of agent $i$ for getting chores $\dallocy$.
 That is, the normalized $p$-mean objective is simply the $p$-mean of the utilities/disutilities after they have been normalized so that the total utility/disutility for $\items$ is equal to $1$.
 Note that these objectives do not fall under the definition of welfare functions (also known as collective utility functions), since the value of the normalized $p$-mean depends not only on the individual utilities/disutilities of the agents' but also on their value/cost for $\items$.
 A summary of results for optimizing normalized $p$-means of utilities/disutilities can be seen in~\Cref{table: results}.